akosma/AKOLibrary/README.markdown

 - Alternatively, you can add or create new classes in a pre-existing group or folder.
 - Add any new files to the "AKOLibrary" target.
-- Build using the "Universal_Framework" scheme and make sure everything works.
+- Build using the `"Universal_Framework"` scheme and make sure everything works.
 - Run the tests.
-- Add a new header file for the group (if required), similar to the files "AKOLibrary_Video.h".
+- Add a new header file for the group (if required), similar to the files `"AKOLibrary_Video.h"`.
 - Add the new header file for the group in the AKOLibrary.h file.
 - Select the project icon, select the AKOLibrary target, and in the "Build Phases" tab add the required frameworks to the project ("Link